2017 Currie Cup Premier Division: Competition rules and information

 There were seven participating teams in the 2017 Currie Cup Premier Division.
 These seven teams played twice against each other over the course of the competition, once at home and once away.
 Teams received four points for a win and two points for a draw.
-Bonus points were be awarded to teams that scored 4 or more tries in a game, as well as to teams that lost a match by 7 points or less.
+Bonus points were awarded to teams that scored 4 or more tries in a game, as well as to teams that lost a match by 7 points or less.
 Teams were ranked by log points, then points difference (points scored less points conceded).

-The top four teams qualified for the semi-finals, which was be followed by a final.
+The top four teams qualified for the semi-finals, which was followed by a final.

 Teams

 The teams that participated in the 2017 Currie Cup Premier Division were:

 Pool stage

 Standings

 The final log for the 2017 Currie Cup Premier Division was:

 Round-by-round

 The table below shows a team's progression throughout the season.
 For each round, each team's cumulative points total is shown with the overall log position in brackets.